These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Connecticut

-Connecticut’s “Stay safe, stay at home” policy goes into effect Monday at 8 p.m.
+Connecticut’s “Stay safe, stay at home” policy went effect March 23 at 8 p.m.

-Under Gov. Ned Lamont’s executive order, all nonessential businesses and not-for-profit entities should close.
+Under Gov. Ned Lamont’s executive order, all nonessential businesses and not-for-profit entities were told to close.

 The order excludes any essential business or entity providing essential services such as health care, food service, law enforcement and similar critical services, according to a news release.